 A note from Jody Victor:

 They were the Fabulous '50s, when cars had fins, kids had hula hoops, and families with television sets welcomed Ed Sullivan and Ozzie and Harriet into their living rooms.
-Near the end of that decade, the business opportunity was starting to take off in some of those living rooms.
-And from the beginning, the entrepreneurs who have embraced the opportunity have had a strong, active voice in the business.
+Near the end of that decade, the Business Opportunity was starting to take off in some of those living rooms.
+And from the beginning, the entrepreneurs who embraced the Opportunity have had a strong, active voice in the Business.

-The Association was born in 1959.
-Its seven original Board members supported five key principles in developing their business opportunity.
-These five principles remain as true today as they were then.
+The Association (now known as the IBOAI) was born in 1959.
+Its seven original Board members supported five key principles in developing their Business Opportunity.
+These five principles remain as true today as they were then:

 - Success is based on repeat business and long-term relationships.
 There's no room for shortcuts or fly-by-night operators.
 Your word is your worth, and your worth is your word.